tongwang/tika-server-docker/README.md

 # tika-server Docker Image

-This is the git repo of very small docker images (< 190MB) for [Apache Tika server](https://tika.apache.org).
+This is the git repo of a simple docker image for [Apache Tika server](https://tika.apache.org).

-It is built on Alpine Linux image with OpenJDK 8 runtime environment.
-The current installed Tika Server version is 1.21.
+It is built on Debian buster image with the latest jre runtime environment.
+The current installed Tika Server version is 1.26.
 Docker image tag should match the installed Tika version.

-Since Tika release 1.7 you can use the Tesseract OCR parser within Tika.
-The Docker image `tongwang/tika-server-ocr` has the following Tesseract OCR languages pre-installed:

-* English
-* French
-* German
-* Spanish

 ## Usage